 If you are asking about onboarding your business with the Dwolla API, we have resources for that, too.
 Here’s an integration roadmap to help you better understand the timeline of specifically implementing Dwolla’s API.

 After you create a Dwolla account and you start integrating, use this resource for guidance on specific aspects of the API integration.

 What types of customers can be created in the Dwolla API?

 There are four different customer types that can be created in the Dwolla API.
-Verified Customer Records can be created for Personal and Business customers, plus Unverified Customer Records and Receive Only customers.
+Verified Customers can be created for Personal and Business users, plus Unverified Customers and Receive Only users.
 The Dwolla Developer Portal includes documentation explaining the specific nuances of each customer type, from transaction limits to functionality.

 How can I tell if the payment API provider is reputable?

 We recommend looking at third-party review sites and customer case studies to learn how they have experienced value with a specific API provider.
 Additionally you can use this resource to help you better understand what to consider when choosing a payment service provider.

 Back to Top